noraracht/CONSULT/README.md

 The CONSULT program arguments are:

 **-i** - name of the reference database
--c - the highest number ofk-mers that is required to still keep sequencingread unclassified.
-For instance, if at least onek-mer match is enough toclassify a read, "c" should be set to 0.
-If at least twok-mer matches arerequired to call entire read a match, "c" should be set to 1.
+**-c** - the highest number of *k*-mers that is required to still keep sequencing read unclassified.
+For instance, if at least one $k$-mer match is enough to classify a read, "c" should be set to 0.
+If at least two *k*-mer matches are required to call entire read a match, "c" should be set to 1.
 -t - number of threads
 -q - name of the folder where queries are locate